fokrey/Sport-Exercise-Classification/README.md

 # Sport-Exercise-Classification
-Classification of sport exercise performed by human
+Classification of sport exercise performed by a human